Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 ### Attacking with weapon
 - To attack with a weapon, roll its offensive value.
 - The target can then choose to block the attack with their shield or weapon (according to their defensive stat), or dodge the attack with an Agility roll.
+- To do this, the target of the attack must make an Agility/Block roll of at least the attack roll
+- For example, if the attacker rolls an attack roll to get 10, then the defender must make an Agility/Blocking save of at least 10 to avoid the attack altogether.
 - Melee attacks with a weapon can only be made to enemies adjacent to you (within 1 tile or 2 Meters).
+- Some weapons (like spears) have longer melee range
 ### Ranged Projectile Attacks (Arrows/Knives/Axes)
-- First, to fire a projectile one must have a bow and arrow and ammunition, or a knife/axe equipped.
+- First, to fire a projectile one must have a bow or a knife/axe equipped.
 - To fire the projectile, you must roll the offensive value of the bow/weapon for damage.
-- If the target is **in range**, this is treated like a normal attack, and **reaches the target automatically** (if not blocked).
+- If the target is **in range**, this is treated like a normal attack, and **reaches the target automatically** (Can Still be Blocked)
-- If the target is **outside the range**, you must first **succeed on a DC 4 Dexterity** roll to land the attack.
+- If the target is **outside the range**, you must first **succeed on a Dexterity roll equal to half the distance to land the attack**.\
+- For example, if an attacker uses a hunting bow, the attack automatically succeeds if the target is within 14 meters (7 squares).
+However, if the target is 20 meters away (10 squares), the attacker must succeed a DC 10 Dexterity saving throw to shoot the arrow accurately to the target.
-- In addition to this the **target can still block the projectile.**
+- In addition to this the **target can still block or dodge the projectile.**
 ### Blocking
 - with a shield or with a sword - what can/cannot be blocked:
-	- You can block an attack with the defensive stat of your shield or weapon - you must roll a 4 or more to succeed the block.
+	- You can block an attack with the defensive stat of your shield or weapon - you must roll the same on block as the attack to successfully block the attack completely
 	- You cannot block blows from Large creatures
 	- You cannot block damage from magic like Boons (Waves, Lighting strikes, etc.)
 	- **You cannot block arrows with a weapon**.
 ### Damage reductions:
 - Your armor can reduce the damage you take (if an attack lands) by a fixed amount (1-10 flat reduction).
-- Additionally, magical armor can reduce some damage from magical abilities.
+- Additionally, magical armor can reduce damage from magical abilities.
-- Regular armor cannot block blunt or magical damage.
+- *Regular armor cannot block blunt or magical damage.*
 ### Armor Rating
 - Your Armor Rating (AR) is the amount of damage you block when a [[Combat Mechanics#Piercing Damage |piercing damage]] attack lands.
 This is calculated by summing all armor currently equipped to you.
 - For example - a character equipped with Heavy Bronze Armor and a Corinthian Helmet has an AR of 2 (Bronze armor) + 3 (Corinthian Helmet) = 5.